zrlfba/risk-atlas-nexus/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-yellow.svg)](https://www.apache.org/licenses/LICENSE-2.0) ![main branch](https://github.com/IBM/risk-atlas-nexus/actions/workflows/pages/pages-build-deployment/badge.svg?branch=main) [![](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/) <img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

+ 👉 (Feb-2025) Our new [HF spaces demo site](https://huggingface.co/spaces/ibm/risk-atlas-nexus) is available!

 ## Overview
 Risk Atlas Nexus aims to provide tooling to help bring together disparate resources related to governance of foundation models.
 We support a community driven approach to curating and cataloguing resources such as datasets, benchmarks and mitigations.
 Our goal is to turn abstract risk definitions into actionable workflows that streamline AI governance processes.
 By connecting fragmented resources, Risk Atlas Nexus seeks to fill a critical gap in AI governance, enabling stakeholders to build more robust, transparent, and accountable systems.
 Risk Atlas Nexus builds on the [IBM AI Risk Atlas](https://www.ibm.com/docs/en/watsonx/saas?topic=ai-risk-atlas) making this educational resource a nexus of governance assets and tooling.
 An AI System's Knowledge Graph is used to provide a unified structure that links and contextualize the very heterogeneous domain data.